hpmicro/sdk_env/README.md

   To enable long path support, please import registry file located at tools/scripts/win10_enable_long_path.reg.
 For more details about this limitation, please refer to https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd
 ### Windows 7 can't use Python 3.9 or above
   - Hpm_sdk relies on Python 3.9 or above, but it can't run directly on Windows 7, requiring installation of pythonw_win7_patch.
 Download link: https://pan.baidu.com/s/1RaYHOD7xk7fnotmgLpoAlA?pwd=xk2n, path is `先楫技术资料/SDK`.
+### When building the project with CMake, a warning is displayed “The object file directory xxx has xxx characters.
+The maximum full path to an object file is 250 characters..The build may not work correctly.”
+  The warning occurs because the path to the current build project's output directory is too long.
+This may result in some generated obj files having paths that exceed the maximum length supported by the compiler, potentially causing compilation failures.
+You can address this issue by making the following adjustments:
+  - To minimize the absolute path length for hpm_sdk, place the SDK_ENV directory as close to the root of the drive as possible, such as "D:\sdk_env".
+This reduces the number of directory levels in the absolute path for sdk_env, thereby shortening the entire path length for hpm_sdk.
+  - Alternatively, you can shorten the final output directory path length.
+For example, in start_gui, reduce the "Build Path" to minimize the number of directory levels in the absolute path.
+Ensuring a shorter path length can help guarantee that the project builds successfully.